What is the philosophy of Hun Camp at The Hun School of Princeton?

 I have more than one child who wants to enroll in day camp.
 Do you offer any discounts?

-A 10% discount is offered to April 3rd.
-This discount will apply to each week of camp, along with the morning Before Camp Care or the After Camp Care.
+Discounts are offered through a variety of campaigns throughout the year and into the spring.
+You can learn more here: https://summer.hunschool.org/page/hun-camp.
+Discounts may apply to each week of camp, along with the morning Before Camp Care or the After Camp Care.
 Each camper will have to have a separate application completed so we have the necessary personal information for each camper.
-Returning campers will also receive a 10 percent discount.
-However, discounts cannot be combined.

 How are campers placed into groups?

-When will the 2017 camp information be available?
+When will this summer's camp information be available?